mynameisek/whitepaper/README.md

 The denominated currency will be USD while we accept USD, HKD, BTC and ETH.
 The exchange rate between USD and HKD is USD1.0 to HKD7.8.
 For USD/BTC and USD/ETH, we will refer to the closing price of the respective cryptos on the previous day (UTC+8:00) of payment as shown on [coinmarketcap.com](https://coinmarketcap.com/currencies/bitcoin/historical-data/).
 For example, if we receive the payment in BTC at anytime on 5 Jan 2019 (UTC+8:00), we will refer to the closing price on 4 Jan 2019 (UTC+8:00) which was USD3,857.72/BTC as the exchange rate.

-#### Date of completion
+### Timetable of presale

-We will send individual invitation to selected people within 30 days from the date of this Whitepaper.
-We also welcome interested parties who have not received our invitation to contact us regarding their intention (please contact by [terence@forbole.com](mailto:terence@forbole.com).
-Certain KYC procedures may be required.
-We target to complete this private presale by 14 Feb 2019.
+Our target is to complete this very first round of presale by 31 Mar 2019.
+We will start to send invitation to individuals as soon as possible according to the progress of the launch of the testnet of FBC.

 #### Use of fund